pingcap/docs-cn/alert-rules.md

 * Solution:

     The speed of splitting Regions is slower than the write speed.
-To alleviate this issue, you’d better update TiDB to a version that supports batch-split (>= 2.1.0-rc1).
+To alleviate this issue, you'd better update TiDB to a version that supports batch-split (>= 2.1.0-rc1).
 If it is not possible to update temporarily, you can use `pd-ctl operator add split-region <region_id> --policy=approximate` to manually split Regions.

 ## TiFlash alert rules